Yann-J/iphonepedia/README.md

 # WARNING: Project is deprecated
 This project was fully functional but was discontinued in 2008 when Apple released a native SDK.
 I've just moved it from Google Code since it's shutting down, and am keeping it here mostly out of nostalgia :)
+It was the very first (to my knowledge) offline wikipedia reader for jailbroken iOS devices.

 This project allows you to access the full content of Wikipedia anywhere on the planet with your iPhone / iPod Touch.